learn-co-curriculum/curriculum-team/instructor_app.md

 A guide to installing the Instructor App, a Rails application that hosts many data analytics functions.

+## Pre-Requisites

+### GitHub Group

+You need access to the `flatiron-labs` group.
+This is controlled by `#labs-team`.
+Use this Slack channel and mention @Patrick Veverka to request enrollment.
+Specify that you're part of the Curriculum team looking to work on the Intructor app.

+### Production Instructor App Enrollment

+Ensure that you've used the production app: https://instruction.learn.co/

+If you need access, contact `@Ian Candy` on Slack.
+Specify that you're part of the Curriculum team looking to work on the Intructor app.

 ## Repository

 https://github.com/flatiron-labs/instructor-app-v2

+### Local Setup Documentation:

+In: `docs/LOCAL_DEVELOPMENT_SETUP.md` of the repo.

 ## Installation